kailash-manasarovar/statement/docs/timeline/2024/june.md

     I stand for truth and common sense.</br>

 - With regards to my situation in Dénia, running for election was a game changer.
+- It was about to become obvious to me that I was not just the most annoying and yappy porn-gang victim the Spanish porn-gangs had ever encountered, my unexpected behavior was also seriously upsetting folk back home.
+- A concerted attempt to frighten me out of politics began in North London.
+- I was amazed, I have to say, and with every nasty comment or outrageous event designed to terrorize me made me more certain I was going the right thing.

 ### Barnet Post feedback